MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Now that we've reviewed the data, what conclusions can we draw from it?

 - The current environment meets the *n* + 1 level of fault tolerance at 60% target utilization.
 Taking one system offline will shift the bandwidth per server from about 5.5 MBps (44%) to about 7 MBps (56%).
-- Based on the previously stated goal of consolidating to one server, this both exceeds the maximum target utilization and possible utilization of a 100 MB connection.
+- Based on the previously stated goal of consolidating to one server, this change exceeds the maximum target utilization and possible utilization of a 100 MB connection.
 - With a 1 GB connection, this value represents 22% of the total capacity.
 - Under normal operating conditions in the *n* + 1 scenario, the client load is relatively evenly distributed at about 14 MBps per server or 11% of total capacity.
 - To make sure you have enough capacity while a DC is unavailable, the normal operating targets per server would be about 30% network utilization or 38 MBps per server.
 Failover targets would be 60% network utilization or 72 MBps per server.